kyma-project/kyma/docs/application-connector-compass-mode/02-04-application-broker.md

 ## Provisioning and binding for an event ServicePlan

-This ServicePlan has a **bindable** parameter set to `false` which means that after provisioning a ServiceInstance in a Namespace, given events are ready to use for all services.
+This ServicePlan has a **bindable** parameter set to `false`, which means that after provisioning a ServiceInstance in a Namespace, given events are ready to use for all services.
 The provisioning workflow for an event ServicePlan consists of the following steps:

 1. Select a given ServiceClass with an event ServicePlan from the Service Catalog.
 2. Provision this ServiceClass with the chosen event ServicePlan by creating a ServiceInstance in the given Namespace.